hauke96/simple-task-manager/doc/operation/ssl-cert.md

 # Initial setup

 The easiest way is to use **letsencrypt**, so follow the tutorial for your platform.
+For ubuntu you probably need to install the following stuff:

+* `apt install software-properties-common`
+* `add-apt-repository universe`
+* `apt update`
+* `apt install certbot`

-In the end you should have some certificates in `/etc/letsencrypt/live/<domain>/...`.
+After following the instructions by letsencrypt, you should have some certificates in `/etc/letsencrypt/live/<domain>/...`.

 ## Usage in docker containers